EgorBurykin/entity_serializer/README.md

 # Key features and restrictions

 * Can serialize Doctrine 2 entities with single column key called id to JSON
 * It is really fast.
-Uses progressive caching and uses approach allowing to get benefit from OpCache
+Uses progressive caching and uses approach allowing to benefit from OpCache
-* Can serialize entity according to sample (group).
+* Can serialize entity according to sample (serialization group).
 You can create any sample (group) at runtime
-* Easy configurable
+* Easy configurable.
+You can control samples in one file instead of configuring multiple entities in multiple places

 # Installation